 The Italian word for “pudding,” budino is more like a cross between a cake and pudding, and is usually presented as a single serving.
 In Tuscany for example, budino is typically eaten for breakfast or as a snack.
-Most recipes calls for eggs, milk, flavoring (like lemon zest and anise-flavored Sambuca), and something to thicken the combo before baking.
+Most recipes call for eggs, milk, flavoring (like lemon zest and anise-flavored Sambuca), and something to thicken the combo before baking.

-Believe it or not this sweet dish actually began as a sausage dish in Italy before transforming into the custardy delight today.
+Believe it or not, this sweet dish actually began as a sausage dish in Italy before transforming into the custardy delight today.
 The transformation from savory to sweet may be most closely linked to religious exiles who arrived in Italy from Iberia during the 16th century.

 In Italy, gelato (meaning “frozen”) is more of a catch-all term for lots of frozen treats, like semifreddo––meaning “semi-frozen”––and granita (see below).
 However, if you see a store selling gelato, it will likely be the ice cream-like dessert.

 One of the most common questions we get from the guests on our boutique group food trips to Italy is "Where In Italy Was Gelato Invented?"
-It turns out that Italy’s history with gelato goes back to Florence during the Renaissance, when Cosimo Ruggieri created the first gelato flavor (“fior di latte”) and an architect, Bernardo Buontalenti introduced the first egg-based gelato.
+It turns out that Italy’s history with gelato goes back to Florence during the Renaissance when Cosimo Ruggieri created the first gelato flavor (“fior di latte”) and an architect, Bernardo Buontalenti introduced the first egg-based gelato.
 It's said that Catherine De’ Medici served gelato at her wedding in France during the 1500s, but the dessert didn’t truly take off until the 1920s when the gelato cart was invented.

 Torta Della Nonna

 We have Tuscany to thank for torta della nonna -- a lemony, vanilla custard tart topped with pine nuts and lemon zest when made the traditional way.
 Meaning “Grandmother’s cake,” torta della nonna has a pastry base with a creamy filling, and another layer of pastry before crunchy pine nuts are added.
-History says the combo of pastry, custard, and pine nuts have been around since the 1800s.
-There is also a chocolate version of this recipe called torta del nonno––meaning, “Grandfather’s tart.”
+History says the combo of pastry, custard, and pine nuts has been around since the 1800s.
+There is also a chocolate version of this recipe called torta del Nonno––meaning, “Grandfather’s tart.”

 Classic Desserts From Southern Italy

-The classic, crunchy shell and smooth ricotta filling of cannoli was traditionally associated with Carnevale in Sicily (and were believed to have been sold in public squares).
+The classic, crunchy shell and smooth ricotta filling of cannoli were traditionally associated with Carnevale in Sicily (and were believed to have been sold in public squares).
 But some experts believe the Italian dessert goes back even further to ancient Arabic peoples.

 It’s believed the shell might have represented Turkish hats or, even possibly was considered a symbol of fertility.
-Others believe cannoli can be traced specifically to Palermo, and is named after “canna,” or the cane reed used to make cannoli shells.
+Others believe cannoli can be traced specifically to Palermo and is named after “canna,” or the cane reed used to make cannoli shells.
 Traditional Italian cannoli recipes call for the shell to be filled with sheep’s milk ricotta sweetened with cane sugar and honey.

-Granita is a frozen dessert made with coarse ice and all manner of flavorings, and is 100 percent Sicilian.
+Granita is a frozen dessert made with coarse ice and all manner of flavorings and is 100 percent Sicilian.
 This classic Italian dessert can be traced 4,000 years ago when Mesopotamians gathered snow from the mountains to make cool drinks for royalty.

 Sicilians bought snow from these vendors and, with the Arab introduction of lemon and sugarcane in the 9th century, they added sea salt for better refrigeration.
 Eventually, they also introduced a manual blade to shave the ice that is responsible for its unique granular texture.
 To try granita these days, we say do as the Sicilians and order granita with brioche!

-There are a number of flavor combinations that make up this gelato-based dessert, but the most classic tartufo recipe comes from the southern region of Calabria, where it's said to have been created in the 1950s.
-The classic recipe includes a hazelnut and chocolate gelato combo that is sealed in a hard chocolate shell, like a giant frozen truffle, though you’ll also see tartufo with nuts or fruit in the center and maybe even liqueur.
+There are a number of flavor combinations that make up this gelato-based dessert, but the most classic Tartufo recipe comes from the southern region of Calabria, where it's said to have been created in the 1950s.
+The classic recipe includes a hazelnut and chocolate gelato combo that is sealed in a hard chocolate shell, like a giant frozen truffle, though you’ll also see Tartufo with nuts or fruit in the center and maybe even liqueur.

 Which classic Italian desserts have you tried, and what other regional desserts have you discovered that should be on this list?
 Leave a comment for us below.